 fi

-Network Isolation & Inter-Service Discovery
+Network Isolation and Inter-Service Discovery

 # docker-compose.yml